Want to keep incorrect birth and death dates and misattributed relatives out of your family tree?

 Before you’re lured in by the excitement of a new genealogy discovery in a family story, an Ancestry.com hint or an online family tree; take some time to ensure that those “facts” are safe.
 These measures will help:

 - Examine the sources attached to the information.
 Do they support the researcher’s conclusions?
 If not, or if you don’t find sources associated with the event in question, research the claims.

 - Determine the validity of the source.
 Is it an original record, such as a passenger list?
 An index that points to the record?
 A transcription?
 The further you get from the original record, the more likely errors have been introduced.
 Try to find primary sources for the information you’ve discovered.

 - Evaluate the time between the event and when the source you’ve found was created.
 People relying on their memory of a date or place may not remember it accurately.
 A passenger list is likelier to have the correct immigration date than a census record created decades later.
-A birth or baptismal record made soon after a person’s birth is likelier to have his correct birth date and place than a biographical sketch written when he’s 50.
+A birth or baptismal record made soon after a person’s birth is likelier to have his correct birth date and place than a biographical sketch written in their 50th year.

-In Family Tree University’s four-week course on Analyzing Genealogical Evidence, you’ll learn skills to assess records and build a sound understanding of your family history.
+In Family Tree University’s four-week course on Becoming A Family History Detective, you’ll learn skills to assess records and build a sound understanding of your family history.
 Case studies and practical applications help you put your analytical skills to use.
-Learn more about the Analyzing Genealogical Evidence course at Family Tree University.
+Learn more about the Become A Family History Detective.